 Both FZCo and FZE must appoint an auditor and file audited accounts annually.
 It is required to rent a workspace, office or facility; its minimum estimate annual cost is about AED 28,500 (USD 7,765).

 The registration fee is AED 7,000 (USD 1,907), while licenses are AED 5,000 (USD 1,362) for industrial, AED 3,650 (USD 995) for trading (up to 7 product lines), AED 7,500 (USD 2,403) for consulting or services, and AED 15,000 (USD 4,087) for trading without restrictions.

 Shareholders must travel to RAK to formalize the company’s registration, which may take about two weeks.

 Fujairah is located on the east coast of the country, bathed by the Gulf of Oman, two hours from Dubai and three and a half hours from Abu Dhabi.
 It is well connected by express roads, its international airport and by the port of Fujairah, with access to the main sea routes worldwide.

 The free zone is aimed at consulting, internet businesses, holding companies, marketing, media, events, consulting, education, communication, music and entertainment, design and information technology.
 Licenses are not granted for industrial activities.

-The license and incorporation costs are the most affordable of all the free zones of UAE.
+The license and incorporation costs are the most affordable of all the free zones of the UAE.
 In addition, legal establishment and accounting requirements are much more flexible.
-There is no minimum capital required, being one of the most attractive option for startups and freelancers.
+There is no minimum capital required, being one of the most attractive options for startups and freelancers.